mezo-org/musd/docs/rfc-microloans.md

 - Contract receives 2000 MUSD, uses 50 of it to decrease its debt (from the microtrove) and sends the remaining 1950 to the user.
 - The user now has their desired position: 2000 in MUSD debt (plus some fees) backed by 3k of collateral.

+#### Additional Loan Structures

+A similar design allows for arbitrary loan structures to be built on top of MUSD.
+As long as the main trove is kept healthy, the terms of the Microloans can be variable.
+For example, fixed duration loans could be created that are eligible for liquidation if not repaid within a certain amount of time.

 ### Open Questions